sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Possible solutions:**

 - Check the network connectivity the Sourcegraph and the code host.
-- Check if API rate limit quota is exhausted.
+- Check if API rate limit quota is exhausted on the code host.
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json